zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

         ApiMediationServiceConfig config = new ApiMediationServiceConfigReader().loadConfiguration(configurationFile);
         ...
     ```
-    **Note:** The `ApiMediationServiceConfigReader` class also uses  other methods for loading the configuration from two files, `java.util.Map` instances, or directly from a string.
+    **Note:** The `ApiMediationServiceConfigReader` class also provides other methods for loading the configuration from two files, `java.util.Map` instances, or directly from a string.
 Check the `ApiMediationServiceConfigReader` class JavaDoc for details.

 4. Register with Eureka Discovery Service.